 The types of VA are temporary and permanent.
 Temporary accesses are catheters inserted into a large vein and they include internal jugular vein catheter (tube inserted into the neck vein), subclavian vein catheter (tube inserted into the chest vein) and femoral vein catheter (tube inserted into thigh vein).
 They can be used at once for HD as they are inside veins having high blood flow.

 Permanent accesses include arteriovenous (AV) fistula and AV graft.
-They are surgically created connections between high pressure and low pressure blood vessels (called artery and vein respectively) in the upper limb.
-At least 4 – 6 weeks’ time (called maturation period) is required before they can be used for HD (as they undergo increase in size and thickness associated with increased blood flow during this period).
+They are surgically created connections between high pressure and low-pressure blood vessels (called artery and vein respectively) in the upper limb.
+At least 4 – 6 weeks’ time (called maturation period) is required before they can be used for HD (as they undergo an increase in size and thickness associated with increased blood flow during this period).

 - How do you decide on the type of VA for HD?

 All patients with irreversible kidney disease should ideally undergo permanent VA at least a month before the probable time of requirement of HD.
 If the dialysis is required on an emergency basis and the patient does not have good functioning permanent access, temporary access is needed.

 - What are the complications of temporary VA?

 The complications of temporary VA are a) poor blood flow during HD resulting from blockage of the catheter or narrowing or clotting within the vein into which they are inserted; these problems may necessitate change of catheter and/or its location; b) blood stream infections which can make the patient seriously ill if they are not identified and managed early and appropriately.

 - What are the complications of permanent VA?